Thomas-Loudis/georb/README.md

 #

-## Gravity and Earth ORBiters analysis
+## Gravity and precisE ORBit determination system

 GEORB is a software for Precise Orbit Determination (POD) of Low Earth Orbiters (LEOs), data analysis of satellite gravity missions and design of future space missions.
 It has been mostly applied in precise orbit determination of the Gravity Recovery And Climate Experiment (GRACE), GRACE Follow-On (GRACE-FO) and Gravity Field and Steady-State Ocean Circulation (GOCE) missions.